determined-ai/determined/docs/reference/reference-training/experiment-config-reference.rst

       of certain models, as described in the `PyTorch documentation
       <https://pytorch.org/docs/stable/generated/torch.nn.DataParallel.html#torch.nn.DataParallel>`__.

-.. _exp-config-agent_label:

-``agent_label``
-   If set, tasks launched for this experiment will *only* be scheduled on agents that have the given label set.
-If this is not set (the default behavior), tasks launched for this experiment will only be scheduled on unlabeled agents.
-An agent's label can be configured via the ``label`` field in the agent configuration.

 ``max_slots``
    The maximum number of scheduler slots that this experiment is allowed to use at any one time.
 The slot limit of an active experiment can be changed using ``det experiment set max-slots <id>